Christian Bethancourt Player Props: Rays vs. Yankees

 - Bethancourt is hitting .224 with four doubles, five home runs and five walks.

-- Bethancourt has reached base via a hit in 11 games this year (of 19 played), and had multiple hits in four of those games.
+- Bethancourt has picked up a hit in 57.9% of his 19 games this season, with more than one hit in 21.1% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.